 $\bullet$ \emph{Migration Quota.} In Figure~\ref{fig:sensitivity}-(b), we vary the migration quota from 64MB/s to 8192MB/s and evaluate its impact on performance.
 We find that a 64MB/s migration quota results in a 10\% lower performance compared to 128MB/s or 256MB/s.
 Increasing the migration quota further slightly hampers overall performance due to heightened migration aggressiveness.

-\textbf{Sensitivity to NeoProf Parameters}.We evaluate NeoMem's sensitivity to NeoProf's hardware configurations, specifically sketch width ($\mathbf{W}$) and sketch lanes ($\mathbf{D}$).
-We find that using a single lane ($\mathbf{D}=1$) results in a minor decrease in end-to-end performance.
+\textbf{Sensitivity to NeoProf Parameters}.We evaluate NeoMem's sensitivity to NeoProf's hardware parameters, specifically sketch width ($\mathbf{W}$) and sketch lanes ($\mathbf{D}$).
+We find that using a single lane ($\mathbf{D}$=$1$) results in a decrease in end-to-end performance.
 However, increasing $\mathbf{D}$ beyond 2 does not improve performance obviously.
 Consequently, we empirically choose to maintain $\mathbf{D}$ at 2 in our prototype.
 We then vary the parameter $\mathbf{W}$ from 32K to 512K and plot both the error-bound curve, calculated using the algorithm in Section~\ref{sec:neoprof}, and the system performance using the Page-Rank benchmark.
-As shown in Figure~\ref{fig:sensitivity}-(c), increasing the sketch width ($\mathbf{W}$) dramatically reduces the error-bound, which is constantly zero when the sketch width reaches 512K.
-Concurrently, system performance improves with the increasing of sketch width, peaking when $\mathbf{W}$ is set at 256K, as shown in Figure~\ref{fig:sensitivity}-(d).
-Our prototype adopts $\mathbf{W}=512K$ to ensure a sufficiently low error bound and high performance.
+As shown in Figure~\ref{fig:sensitivity}-(c), increasing $\mathbf{W}$ dramatically reduces the error-bound, which is constantly zero when the sketch width reaches 512K.
+Concurrently, system performance improves with the increasing of sketch width, peaking when $\mathbf{W}$= 256K, as shown in Figure~\ref{fig:sensitivity}-(d).
+Our prototype sets $\mathbf{W}$ at 512K to ensure a sufficiently low error bound and high performance.

-\textbf{Convergence Analysis on GUPS.} \rev{To examine how the low overhead and high resolution/accuracy advantages of NeoMem contribute to improved performance, we perform a convergence analysis using the GUPS microbenchmark.} In this experiment, we confine 90\% of memory access to a fixed memory region, while the remaining 10\% of memory access uniformly falls in the whole working set.
+\textbf{Convergence Analysis on GUPS.} {To examine how the low overhead and high resolution/accuracy advantages of NeoProf contribute to improved performance, we perform a convergence analysis using the GUPS microbenchmark.} In this experiment, we confine 90\% of memory access to a fixed memory region, while the remaining 10\% of memory access uniformly falls in the whole working set.
 For each method we warm up the system for 600s to reach a convergence.
 Then we suddenly change the location of the hot set to evaluate the convergence speed of different methods.